Two-Day Virtual Training

-Stacey Wisniewski, senior prevention specialist and supervising field officer, holds bachelors and master's degrees from Arcadia University, and joined Hazelden Betty Ford's Prevention Solutions team in 2016.
+Stacey Wisniewski, senior prevention specialist and programming manager, holds bachelors and master's degrees from Arcadia University, and joined Hazelden Betty Ford's Prevention Solutions team in 2016.

 Wisniewski regularly provides engaging student education, adult training and consultation services around the world, as well as serving as a mentor for her colleagues in Prevention Solutions.
 She has developed and facilitated many virtual training workshops.
 When she is not traveling for Prevention Solutions, Stacey works with groups and individuals on maintaining a spiritual path to recovery from addiction.